aoifesmith/brandAmi/README.md

 3. As a user, I want to have instructions on how use the eligibility checker so that I can easily understand the process and requirements.
 4. As a user, I want to learn what the eligibility requirements are to become a brand ambassador so I can ensure I meet criteria to become a successful applicant.
 5. As a user, I want to be alerted to any errors I make during my application process.
-6. As a user, I want to be advised if I have been successful in my application so I will be informed as to whether I need to reapply or wait upon instruction as a confirmed candidate..
+6. As a user, I want to be advised if I have been successful in my application so I will be informed as to whether I need to reapply or wait upon instruction as a confirmed candidate.
 7. As a user, I want to be offered the opportunity to reset the application process.
 8. As a user, I want to be provided with contact information for the site owner in case I want to reach out with any queries I have about the site.
 9. As a site owner I want to be able to provide users a brief overview of the company so users can be informed what the company does.